caltechlibrary/t2t3_dataset_web_apps/presentation2.md

 # Part 2.2.: What's registration?

-- Registration tells the web browser this is a new HTML element type
+- Registration tells the web browser this is a **new HTML element type**
-  - Web browsers ignores HTML elements they don't understand
+  - Web browsers ignore HTML elements they don't understand
 - Registration configures the new element's relationship with HTML parser and render engine

 # Part 2.2: The "Hello Clock" Web Component